SURVIVOR'S INFORMATION |

 Dependency and Indemnity Compensation (DIC) Program:

-Under current law, the surviving spouse of a retired military member who dies from a
+Under current law, the surviving spouse of a retired military member who dies

 Notes: